-ED 6951 Leadership Portfolio I
+ED 6951 Portfolio I

-This course will involve the preparation of an individualized leadership portfolio.
-Participants will become familiar with the competency standards associated with becoming a superintendent and INTASC standards.
-They will develop a Working Portfolio that they will complete in Leadership Portfolio Seminar II where they will create their Professional Leadership Portfolio.
-Prerequisite: Must hold valid NH Teaching Certificate, be a candidate for the Masters of Education or CAGS, or permission of the Director of the Master of Education.
+This course will involve the preparation of an individualized teaching portfolio.
+Students will become familiar with Charlotte Danielson's Frameworks for Effective Teaching and the INTASC standards or appropriate principal or superintendent standards.
+They will begin to develop a Working Portfolio that they will complete in Portfolios II, III & IV where they will create their Professional Presentation Portfolio.
+Prerequisite: Must hold valid NH Teaching Certificate, be a candidate for the Masters of Education, or permission of the Director of the Master of Education.
+(1cr)

-ED 6960 Portfolio II
+ED 6952 Portfolio II